 Sprint used to list access charges when you go through the process of selecting a plan and a device on its website.
 These used to be an easy way to turn an attractive plan price sour quickly, as it could tack on over $10 to the price.

 Now, Sprint doesn't mention it anywhere that we could find so, so the days of access fees may be on their way out.
-Sprint's plans will include other taxes and fees though, and they vary by region, so don't expect the price you see first to be the price you pay.
+Sprint's plans will include other taxes and fees though, including initial activation fees (that may be waived), and they vary by region, so don't expect the price you see first to be the price you pay.

 The right Sprint plan for you